WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 ### Naming

 When it comes to naming our CSS classes, we're going to draw from various popular existing naming conventions.
-These are [BEM](http://getbem.com), [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further), and [OOCSS](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces).
+These are [BEM](http://getbem.com), [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further), [OOCSS](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces), and a little from [SMACSS](https://smacss.com/).

 A typical classname for a button component and some of its variants would therefore be the following.